This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 - When you take your child to see his caregiver, bring a list of his medicines or the medicine bottles.
 Tell caregivers if your child uses herbs, food supplements, or over-the-counter medicine.
 If your child is allergic to any medicine, tell his caregiver.

 - Your child may need an echocardiogram, EKG, or chest x-ray before his procedure.
-Ask your child's caregiver for information about these and other tests he may need.
+Ask your child's healthcare provider for information about these and other tests he may need.
 Write down the date, time, and location of each test.

 The night before your child's procedure: